Will Stuart

-William James Stuart (born 12 July 1996) is an English professional rugby union player who plays as a prop for Bath in Premiership Rugby.
+William James Stuart (born 12 July 1996) is an English professional rugby union player who plays as a prop for Premiership Rugby club Bath and the England national team.

-Early life and education
+Early life

 Stuart started playing rugby at Andover RFC in Hampshire before moving on to Salisbury RFC in Wiltshire.
 He was schooled at Radley College in Oxfordshire.
 He went to a prep school called Farleigh School.

-Rugby union career

-Club
+Club career

-Stuart joined the Wasps academy after school.
+Stuart joined the Wasps academy after leaving school.
 He spent time on loan in National League 1 and the RFU Championship with Blackheath, Moseley and Nottingham.
 Stuart made his Wasps debut on 4 November 2016 against Sale Sharks.

-On 18 January 2019 his signing for the 2019–20 season was announced by Bath.
+On 18 January 2019, his signing for the 2019–20 season was announced by Bath.
+Stuart played in the 2024 Premiership Rugby final which saw Bath lose against Northampton Saints to finish league runners up.

+Stuart started in the 2024–25 EPCR Challenge Cup final as Bath beat Lyon to win their first European trophy for seventeen years.
+The following month Stuart played in the 2025 Premiership final which saw Bath beat Leicester Tigers to become champions of England for the first time since 1996.

-International
+International career

+England

 Stuart represented England at the 2016 World Rugby Under 20 Championship and came off the bench in the final as England defeated Ireland to become junior World champions.

-In January 2020 he received his first call up to the senior England squad for the 2020 Six Nations Championship and on 2 February 2020 made his debut as a replacement for Kyle Sinckler in the opening round defeat away to France.
+In January 2020, Stuart received his first call up by coach Eddie Jones to the senior England squad for the 2020 Six Nations Championship.
+On 2 February 2020 Stuart made his Test debut as a replacement for Kyle Sinckler in the opening round defeat away to France.
 He also played in the final round as England beat Italy to win the tournament.

-In November 2020 Stuart made his first start for England in their opening game of the Autumn Nations Cup against Georgia and subsequently came off the bench in the final as England defeated France in extra-time to win the competition.
+In November 2020, Stuart made his first start for England in their opening game of the Autumn Nations Cup against Georgia and subsequently came off the bench in the final as England defeated France after extra-time to win the competition.

-On November 19th 2022 Stuart came off the bench against New Zealand to score his first 2 senior international tries which would subsequently draw the game 25-25, with England having been 17-3 down at half time.
+Stuart started all three tests on their 2022 tour of Australia as England won the series.
+Later that year on 19 November 2022, Stuart came off the bench against New Zealand to score his first two international tries which would subsequently draw the game 25–25, with England having been 17–3 down at half time.
 This made him the first England prop to score twice in a test match.